Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/Triggers/Auto-Converted Triggers From Events (Account level).md

 ## Editing Trigger Schema: What Goes Where

 Auto-converted triggers are based on your proto file, but some aspects can be managed directly in Dev Center.

+**overview**
-*The trigger schema structure and field order are derived from your proto definition.*
+*The trigger schema’s structure and field order are fixed by your proto definition: in the Dev Center you can’t add, remove, or rename fields—you can only annotate them.*

 ### Proto-Based Annotations